ashokelumalai1997/DesignPatterns/README.md

-3. **Abstract Factory Pattern**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+3. **Abstract Factory Pattern**:
+    Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+> One level of abstraction above factory method
+> Provides a way to access functionality without caring about implementation
+> Separation of concerns
+> Allows for testability

+E.g: Say we have a display that can get data from multiple data sources - database, user input, network, file storage, 3p app

+We can have Datasource as an interface, implemented by Database and Network We can have a datasource factory as an interface, implemented by DataBaseFactory, NetworkFactory

 4. **Builder Pattern**: Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
 5. **Prototype Pattern**: Creates new objects by copying an existing object, known as the prototype.